 The next stop on my virtual tour of barbecue and wine will be in Memphis!
 If Elvis likes it you know it has to be good!

-Please post any questions and comments.
+Please post any questions and comments about pairing wine with bbq or anything else.
 Operators are standing by, so don’t be shy!
 We can help pairing wine with barbeque or any other feast!

 Pat The Wine Guy.

 Contact me at – [email protected]Follow my blog with Bloglovin